 - Don’t – Distress if it’s not pretty.
 Ugly, crooked, wrinkled foil works just the same as perfectly smooth pretty foil.
 Remember, it is your attic, not your living room.

-- Don’t – Tape the seams.
-It’s is a waste of time and all it does is make it look pretty.
+- Don’t – have to tape the seams.
+All it does is make it look pretty, so this is optional.

 - Don’t – Worry, yes you can do this.
 It’s actually pretty hard to screw it up.